shhudspeth/hb-project-shelve-it/README.md

 ### Prerequisites

-Make sure your pip is updated!
+Make sure your pip is updated and you are running Python 3.6 or greater.

 ### Installation